yarlinlynn/YARSTR25495_FTO2505-B_Yarlin-Struis_DJS02/README.md

 ### 1. Render Podcasts
 - Data Linking: Combines three separate objects (podcasts, genres, seasons) into a single linkedData object for each podcast.
+- Custom Web Component: Each podcast is now encapsulated in a web component (`<podcast-list>`) which handles rendering its own markup, shadow DOM (if used), styling, and events.
 - Dynamic DOM Rendering: Podcasts are rendered dynamically to the DOM using template strings.
 - Data includes:
     - Title